LibrePCB/librepcb-doc/CONTRIBUTING.md

 - Unix line endings (LF)
 - Line length max.
 80 characters (except long URLs etc.)
 - No trailing whitespaces
-- 2 empty lines to separate chapters
-- 1 empty line within chapters, e.g. to separate text blocks
+- No more than 1 empty line in succession (always separate sections and paragraphs with only 1 empty line)
+- When adding new AsciiDoc files, don't forget to reference it from the corresponding `nav.adoc` file.

 ### Screenshots

 - Use PNG as image format.
+- Use lowercase filenames with dashes as separator (e.g. `my-screenshot.png`).
 - Screenshots must be captured on a standard Ubuntu distribution (you can use a virtual machine if you don't have an Ubuntu system).
 - Make sure the image background (everything outside the captured window, e.g.